Sai3851/Fraud-Detection-Analysis-PowerBI/README.md

 Want to contribute?
 Feel free to fork the repo and submit a pull request!

 ## 📩 Contact
-For any inquiries, reach out via [your email or GitHub profile].
+For any inquiries, reach out via https://www.linkedin.com/in/saigiri-nada/.